will-clarke/wclarke.net/src/posts/2014-07-06--setting-up-rspec.md

 ---
 date: 2014-07-06
-published: true
-tags:
-- Ruby
-- Rspec
-- TDD
+tags: - ruby - rspec - tdd
 title: Setting Up Rspec
+description: rspec's the go-to way to test Ruby apps.
+It's easy to set up with Rails.
 ---

 ### A quick memory-jog on how to set up a rails application with Rspec & capybara:

     rails generate rspec:install